top of page

 10:00 - 11:30 am

 Kari Tauring leads runic stretches that can be vigorous or simple.
 Following her work book, “The Runes: A Pandemic Journey: Moving into the Younger Futhark," Kari will lead breathing and stretching to the rune shape, name, and poetic lines from both Icelandic and Norwegian medieval poetry.
+Come to one or all!

 Begins November 22 (Fe, Ur, and Thurs) - All 6 sessions discount